juxt/jig/README.md

 #### Why?

 There are many good reasons for dividing your System into separate components.
-One is that it allows you flexibility and architectural options at deploy time.
+One is that it gives you looser coupling between your components, which can make it easier to re-use them (among other benefits).
+Another is that it allows you flexibility and architectural options at deploy time.

 For example, you can deploy all your components in a single JVM for a